Get a free estimate

 If you have questions about our services, plans and pricing or just want to say hello, we are here for you.
 Fill out the form below and we will communicate with you by email (and of course provide you with a free estimate).

 FALSE!
-A popular urban legend is that you swallow a certain amount of spiders in your sleep unknowingly throughout your lifetime.
+You don't actually swallow spiders in your sleep.
+A popular urban legend is that you unknowingly swallow several spiders in your sleep throughout your lifetime.
 According to Snopes.com, this rumor was started in a chain e-mail.
 A columnist made up her own list of dubious facts and passed them on to friends.
 Those facts were passed on and on, and somehow interrupted as truth.
 This is one of the biggest myths about spiders today.
+However, even if you aren't "eating" them, you still don't want to be seeing them.
+Get rid of your spider problems, today!

 FALSE!
+Not all spiders are dangerous.
 Most people are scared of spiders but, in fact, you want some around your home.
 Spiders feed on other insects (especially mosquitoes) which is beneficial to you and your family.
-Only a few spiders are actually dangerous to humans in our part of the world: black widows and brown recluse.
+Only a few spiders are actually dangerous to humans in our part of the world: black widows and brown recluses.
 Did you know our EnviroPest solution covers these spiders?
 That is TRUE!
 Another myth is that Daddy Longlegs and Wolf spiders are dangerous, but that’s also incorrect.
+Daddy Longlegs and Wolf spiders are harmless!

 TRUE!
+SPiders can get drunk like humans can.
 A group of NASA scientists tested various drugs on spiders to see the effect it made on their webs.
-They used caffeine, marijuana, “speed”, and chloral hyrate (a common date rape drug).
+They used caffeine, marijuana, “speed," and chloral hyrate (a common date rape drug).
 The results were very interesting!
 Compared to webs made with no drugs in their system, the “drugged” webs were drastically different and sporadic.
-The drug that seemed to effect the spiders the most was caffeine.
+The drug that seemed to affect the spiders the most was caffeine.
 Spiders can behave just like us sometimes!

 I have a red, irritated bump.
 It’s probably a spider bite FALSE!
 In a recent LiveScience article, bites you see are more likely caused by other insects like ticks or fleas.
 According to arachnologist Chris Buddle, it’s hard to be bitten by a spider!
 “Spiders tend to avoid people, and have no reason to bite humans because they aren’t bloodsuckers and don’t feed on humans.
 They are far more afraid of us than we are of them.
 They’re not offensive.”

-Not too concerned with the myths and truths, you don’t want any spiders around?
+Not too concerned with the myths and truths, but you don’t want any spiders around?
 No problem, our EnviroPest solution can help!
-Call us for a free estimate!
-1-866-WAYNES1.
+Contact us for a free estimate or call 866-WAYNES1.